Inedo/inedo-docs/InedoAgent/installation/security.md

 When running, the Inedo Agent will accept all requests that have been encrypted with the configured AES security key.
 However, if you do not configure an AES security key, this means the agent will accept any and all requests; thus, it's quite important to use and treat your AES security tokens as carefully as you would passwords to access the server - essentially, that's what they are.

 We recommend using a domain account for the agent user context.
 This will make it much easier to isolate privileges, and centrally manage these accounts.
-You can configure this at installation, or anytime after by going to Start &gt; Run &gt; services.msc.
+You can configure this at installation, or anytime after by going to Start > Run > services.msc.

 **Local System Note:** An agent with local system privileges has full access to any installed server.
 While this is often crucial for infrastructure orchestration (and is the default on new installations of an Inedo agent), it is discouraged for any environment where more limited access is appropriate, such as: live production environment, build servers, etc. {.announcement}

 :::upcoming
-## Impersonation ##
+## Impersonation
 In a future version of the Inedo Agent, we will allow a request to "escalate" to a different user by sending a username/password credential.
 While the client implementation is yet to be fully specified, this would most likely apply to a handful of operations such as Execute Process, Execute PowerShell, etc., and an interface would be provided to allow for such escalation for other operations via the SDK.
 :::